-Keto pancakes aren’t a great way to stay on the keto diet and have a breakfast like you loved before you went keto!
+Keto pancakes are a great way to stay on the keto diet and have a breakfast like you loved before you went keto!
 If you love pancakes, these low carb pancakes make a great breakfast for dinner recipe or use them to make a sausage egg and cheese sandwich that is keto-friendly.

 Why I made this recipe for Keto Pancakes

 Before keto, our house was known as the pancake house.
 Every weekend I was making either Fluffy Blueberry Pancakes or Chunky Monkey Breakfast Cakes, our two favorite non-keto recipes.
 I decided that since we missed our pancakes, I had to do something about it.